hideodaikoku/silent-valley/content/blog/01-plunge/index.md

 Ten flights.
 She could see a tiny opening at the top above.

-> Gasping for air, nearly out of breath, Chi asked the voice, "how much longer?"
+> Gasping for air, nearly out of breath, Chi exclaimed, "how much longer?!"

 ```
-"..."
+"patience()"
 ```

 > "Where am I?"

 ```
-> "the_abyss"
+> "the_spiral"
 ```

 > Okay... but where do I need to go?